jhunkeler/multihome/README.md

     If your `/home/your_user/.bashrc` (often called by `~/.bash_profile`) makes a hard-coded reference to `/home/your_user/.bash_profile` the shell will enter an infinite loop.
 To interrupt this loop hit `ctrl-c` multiple times.
 Now edit your shell scripts, correct the problem, log out, and log back into the system.

-* Support my shell!
-I use `tcsh`, heretic!
+* Support my shell, heretic!

-    I have no interest in supporting shells that aren't `sh`-compatible.
     PRs are welcome, of course.